MichaelTeti/NEMO/README.md

 ```
 conda activate nemo
 ```
-Finally, install GNU Octave and Lua in this environment (all other libraries will be installed to this environment below when running setup.py).
+Finally, install GNU Octave, Lua, and JupyterLab in this environment (all other libraries will be installed to this environment below when running setup.py).
 ```
-conda install -c conda-forge octave lua
+conda install -c conda-forge octave lua jupyterlab
 ```

 ### Cloning the Repository and Installing Python Packages